richard-child/gridnorth/README.md

 The prerequisites for working with ITCSS are:

 * No CSS IDs
-* You build reusable UI patterns and not 'pages'
+* You build reusable UI patterns and not "pages"
-* You don't believe that 'less markup' and 'clean markup' are the same thing; and you understand that binding onto classes, rather than bare HTML elements, provides a more robust and scalable architecture
+* You don't believe that "less markup" and "clean markup" are the same thing; and you understand that binding onto classes, rather than bare HTML elements, provides a more robust and scalable architecture

 ### 1. Settings